 It should be noted that the global hoard of gold exceeds that of silver, but silver remains more abundant in the earth waiting to be mined.
 This means more gold is in circulation (or depositories) and as such this helps stabilise the asset and reduce price volatility.
-If you are looking for a "safer" and less speculative investment gold would be our suggestion over silver.
+So, if you are looking for a "safer" and less speculative investment gold would be our suggestion over silver.
 The difference in hoard size is probably due to overall gold demand exceeding that of silver and mining companies focusing efforts on gold exploration and extraction.
-Following the 2011 price correction in the market many silver mining companies were forced to cut costs with exploration for new sites taking a major blow.
+Following the 2011 price correction, many silver mining companies were forced to cut costs with exploration for new sites taking a major blow.

-All this could change however if Jeff Bezos end up successful in mining asteroids for the unfathomable amounts of gold contained below the surface.
+However, all of this could change if Jeff Bezos is successful in mining asteroids for the unfathomable amounts of gold contained below their surface.

-Gold is well established as the choice of metal in jewelery.
-The World Gold Council has reported a 6% increase in global demand in Q3 2018.
-According to Metal Focus, India’s jewelery demand is estimated at 573.3 tonnes in 2018, up 14 per cent from 2017 and China is expected to see a 3 per cent rise to 646.9 tonnes.
+Gold is well established as the metal of choice for jewellery.
+The World Gold Council has reported a 6% increase in global demand in quarter three of 2018.
+According to Metal Focus, India’s jewellery demand is estimated at 573.3 tonnes in 2018, up 14 per cent from 2017, and China is expected to see a 3 per cent rise to 646.9 tonnes.
 These two large consumers are expected to push global demand to 2,186 tonnes, a 3-year high.
-Whilst gold jewelery boosts demand and prices we advise you to read our blog on whether jewellery is a good investment for you.
+Whilst gold jewellery boosts demand and prices we advise you to read our blog on whether jewellery is a good investment for you.

 Storage is a Key Consideration

 From a practical point of view gold is far easier to store as it is denser than silver and as such requires far less space to store large monetary amounts.
-Not only is it easier to store but liquidating large amounts is often easier.
-For example, if you were to sell 1kg of gold you could expect to receive approximately £32,161 and if you wanted to cash in this much silver you would be looking at transporting 82kg!!
+Not only is it easier to store, but liquidating large amounts is often easier.
+For example, if you were to sell 1kg of gold you could expect to receive approximately £35,278.46, but if you wanted to cash in this much silver you would be looking at transporting 82kg!!
 Trying to move 82kg of silver inconspicuously can be tough!

-Silver has many more industrial uses than gold and a recent development I discovered is that silver is used in bionic eyes.
+Silver has many more industrial uses than gold and a recent development we discovered is that silver is used in bionic eyes.
 Scientists apply a layer of silver to a polymer membrane capable of supporting photodiodes which can turn light signals into electrical signals.
-These electrical signals are then passed to the brain via the optic nerve and there is great potential to restore sight to those who are blind.....quite an amazing feat!
-Aside from cutting edge healthcare silver is also used in cell phones, self-heating windscreens, solar panels and catalysts.
-Silver as a metal in jewelery has seen increasing demand particularly in India where the CPM group reports a 600% growth since 2006!
+These electrical signals are then passed to the brain via the optic nerve and there is great potential to restore sight to those who are blind... quite an amazing feat!
+Aside from cutting edge healthcare, silver is also used in cell phones, self-heating windscreens, solar panels and catalysts.
+Silver as a metal in jewellery has seen increasing demand particularly in India where the CPM group reports a 600% growth since 2006.

 Precious Metal Vs Industrial Metal

-Price wise silver does not increase in the same way as gold during a recession or economic downturn due to its use in industrial uses.
-Over time prices tend to follow one another but gold certainly moves faster during a downturn.
-You can see this from our graphs below or our live prices page
+Price wise, silver does not increase in the same way as gold during a recession or economic downturn due to its industrial uses.
+Over time prices tend to follow one another, but gold certainly moves faster during a downturn.
+You can see this from our graphs below or our live prices page.

 Like gold, silver can also be real money!
 Many of the Royal Mint coins are legal tender and are CGT exempt.
-In the unlikely event that money is scarce or unavailable these coins could in theory still be traded as legal tender.
-Most of the time the intrinsic value outweighs the face value so expect to do some bartering!
-View all our CGT exempt silver coins
+In the unlikely event that money is scarce or unavailable, these coins could in theory still be traded as legal tender.
+Most of the time the intrinsic value outweighs the face value though, so you would expect to do some bartering.
+View all our CGT exempt silver coins.

-Unfortunately for UK investors silver is subject to 20% VAT making it rather unappetising for serious investors.
-If you were to realise a profit on silver prices would have to go up 20% at least for you to even break even unless you have a means to recover VAT!
-Looking at the historic prices and using the gold to silver ratio investors can see an opportunity when silver is priced low relative to gold.
-Be careful using this single metric as gold may simply be overpriced!
+Unfortunately for UK investors, silver is subject to 20% VAT making it rather unappetising for serious investors.
+If you were to realise a profit on silver, prices would have to go up 20% at least for you to break even.
+Unless you have a means to recover VAT!
+Looking at the historic prices and using the gold to silver ratio, investors can see an opportunity when silver is priced low relative to gold.
+Nevertheless, be careful using this single metric as gold may simply be overpriced!

-Due to the nature of the market silver tends to be a speculative investment with prices more volatile and price swings likely.
-If you are looking for a more secure investment, we would recommend gold!
-That said if you embrace the volatility there is more chance to make a profit and we recommend you look at historical prices and the gold to silver ratio to determine whether you believe the market is bullish or bearish.
-Remember that buying when prices are low increase your likelihood of a profit, but timing is everything!
-For the benefit of our customers we share news that this year alone we bought 30 metric tonnes of silver in a single transaction, so we are pretty serious when the right silver deal comes our way.
-We really do put our money where our mouth is and don’t write all this content simply for Google rankings!!
+Due to the nature of the market, silver tends to be a speculative investment.
+Its prices are more volatile and price swings likely.
+If you are looking for a more secure investment, we would recommend gold.
+That said, if you embrace the volatility there is more chance to make a profit and we recommend you look at historical prices and the gold to silver ratio to determine whether you believe the market is bullish or bearish.
+Remember, buying when prices are low increases your likelihood of a profit, but timing is everything.
+For the benefit of our customers, we shared news that in 2018 we bought 30 metric tonnes of silver in a single transaction, so we are pretty serious when the right silver deal comes our way.
+We really do put our money where our mouth is.

-Some silver investors will argue that silver is a good choice during periods of economic growth and gold during a downturn, but I don’t see it as a black and white.
-We tend to see investors piling into both gold and silver during politico-economic turmoil as was evident during the Brexit vote and 2008 financial crash.
-Our view is if the prices are good and not over inflated, and the premium low then the purchase is likely a good one.
+Some silver investors will argue that silver is a good choice during periods of economic growth and gold during a downturn, but we don’t see it as a black and white.
+We tend to see investors piling into both gold and silver during politico-economic turmoil, as was evident during the Brexit vote and 2008 financial crash.
+Our view is if the prices are good and the premium low then the purchase is likely a good one.
 Having a black and white approach can impede your decision making in pursuit of the best deal.

 Silver Is Cheaper Per Ounce

 One of the major advantages of silver is its affordability.
-For example our cheapest one ounce gold coin are available from £1,128.17 and our cheapest 1 ounce silver coin are available from £15.14.
-Clearly a silver coin is a great option if your budget does not stretch to gold.
-Due to the lower intrinsic value cashing in smaller amounts of silver is easier than gold.
-In this case if you owned one-ounce coins and wanted to cash in a low amount you would struggle with gold.
-For example you can expect to get £1,089 for a 1 ounce gold Britannia which may be too much whereas a 1 ounce silver coin will fetch £12.
+For example our cheapest one ounce gold coin are available from £1,253.32 and our cheapest 1 ounce silver coin are available from £21.42.
+Clearly, a silver coin is a great option if your budget does not stretch to gold.
+Due to the lower intrinsic value, cashing in smaller amounts of silver is easier than gold.
+In this case, if you owned one-ounce coins and wanted to cash in a low amount you would struggle with gold.
+For example you can expect to get £1,213.11 for a 1 ounce gold Britannia, which may be too much, whereas a 1 ounce silver coin will fetch £18.24.

 Live Prices and the Gold Silver Ratio